BackedbyData30/Portfolio-/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
 I'm Famous Igbanibo 🤓, a data analyst, Team lead, Young Leader, Climate change advocate etc. I have a passion to help people, businesses and organisations achieve higher goals by simply making better decisions backed by data.
 I believe a good life is as a result of many good choices and so if people can make better choices, they'll eventually make a good life for themselves and i achieve this through analysing data and sharing actionable insights.
-With experience across Environmental related data ie EIA, SDGs, sales, operations, finance.
+With interest across Environmental related data ie EIA, SDGs, sales, operations, finance.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Team lead of BackedbyData, I provide,*
+**- ✅ Data Cleaning and Visualization.**
+A cleaned data is the lens to which insights are seen

 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.